deNBI/bibigrid_hybrid_cloud_elixir/readme.md

       - cloud2.service
 ```

-If you have no such services, you can simply omit the key.
+If you have no such services or are unsure, simply omit the key.

 ### Check Your Configuration
 Run `./bibigrid.sh -i bibigrid.yml -ch -v` to check your configuration.
 The command line argument
 `-v` allows for greater verbosity which will make it easier for you to fix any configuration issues.
 If the error doesn't seem helpful, make sure the file's indentation is correct.

+If you get errors regarding certain resources not being found - e.g. image or flavor not found - make sure you assigned them to the correct cloud.

 ## The Cluster
 ### Starting the cluster